nikbearbrown/branding-and-ai/chapters/19-professional-presence-and-launch.md

 ## The Resume — Two Versions, One Identity

 The resume is the artifact that travels without you.
 It moves through ATS systems, HR inboxes, and hiring-manager email forwards.
 It must survive the automated filter and then earn attention from the human reader.
-These are two different requirements and they call for two different formats.
+These are two different requirements, and they call for two different formats.

 ### Version 1: ATS-Optimized

 Applicant Tracking Systems parse resumes before any human reads them.
 They extract text, score it against keyword criteria, and decide whether you advance.
 They are notoriously bad at parsing unusual layouts — two-column formats, tables, graphics, unusual fonts, text embedded in images.
 Many ATS systems strip formatting entirely and read the raw text.

 The ATS-optimized version follows one rule: make it as easy as possible for software to read.
 Single column.
 No tables.
 No text boxes.
-Standard section headers — *Experience*, *Education*, *Skills*, *Projects* — use these exact words; ATS systems are trained to recognize them.
+Standard section headers — *Experience, Education, Skills, Projects* — use these exact words; ATS systems are trained to recognize them.
 Standard fonts: Times New Roman, Arial, Calibri, Georgia.
 Save as both PDF and .docx and submit both when the system allows.
 Nothing critical in headers or footers; some parsers skip them entirely.

 Keywords matter.
 Read the job description for the role you are targeting.
 The words used in the description — programming languages, tools, methodologies, role titles — should appear in your resume.
 You are not gaming the system; you are using the vocabulary the field uses to describe the work.